We’ve just had word the long-awaited program is being aired on Channel 4 in the UK from Monday August 1st 2022.

 Full continental breakfast, not just bread jam and croissants, choc au pain and on, We have a selection of meats, cheese, cereal, our own eggs from our free range chickens, homemade jams, yoghurts, and after a visit from a chap from Norway and asking what he might like that we don’t offer, we now try and include some sliced cucumber and tomato from the garden when available.
 Sunday, on request we can also do a full British Breakfast, Egg, Bacon, Sausage, Black Pudding, Beans, Mug of tea and bread and butter, we have actually served more “full British” to more French than we have to Brits would you believe.

-So that is what is on offer for breakfast, after you have slept in a bed, lovingly made up by MJ, 100% Egyptian Cotten sheets (800 thread count) with Quality pillars.
-The beds and rooms are refreshed daily unless requested otherwise, so every night is as comfortable as the first nights.
+So that is what is on offer for breakfast, after you have slept in a bed, lovingly with 100% Egyptian Cotten sheets (800 thread count) with Quality pillars.

 All guests, no matter the accommodation you are staying in, B & B or Gite, you will have access to the guest lounge, with television and a selection of books.